Does Secondary Fermentation Increase Alcohol? Expert Tips

 How to Increase Alcohol Content Through Secondary Fermentation

-It is essential to understand that the secondary phase requires proper attention to achieve the desired flavor and ABV.
-It is also advisable to practice proper sanitation and yeast handling to avoid introducing contaminants to the beer.
+You need to understand that the secondary phase requires proper attention to achieve the desired flavor and alcohol content.
+You need to practice proper sanitation and yeast handling to avoid introducing contaminants to the beer.

 Other Factors That Affect Beer’s Alcohol Content